 ADHP hearings will be convened in a timely fashion relative to the request, either at the student’s request or due to the filing of an Academic Dishonesty Report Form by an instructor who requires a panel hearing.
 Instructors may attend ADHP hearings as a witness either if requested by the panel or at their own request.
-ADHPs are conducted as review meetings.
+ADHPs are conducted as review meetings as described in the Student Conduct Procedures (Section VII – Review Procedures).
 Throughout the review process, the following rights will be maintained and respected.

 For the student, these include:

 - The right to receive a written notice of the date, time and place of the ADHP hearing and a copy of the relevant Academic Dishonesty Report Form, at least 48-hours in advance of the ADHP;